AugurProject/augur-walkthrough/trading.md

 Click Yes.

 *Verify:*
-- [x] you are prompted to sign a transaction to cancel the order on metamask.
+- [x] you are prompted to sign a transaction to cancel the order.

 Sign the transaction to cancel the order.
 Once succesfully complete: